 If possible, use different forceps for each sample.
 Forceps and scissors should be cleaned with quat and the biopsy punch cleaned with an alcohol wipe and then flamed with lighter in between processing individuals.

-Specimen Label and Storage Requirements
+SPECIMEN LABEL AND STORAGE REQUIREMENTS

-• Site Code (e.g., RMNP)
+- Site Code (e.g., RMNP)

-• Date (Year, month, day)
+- Date (Year, month, day)

+- Tag ID (RXXXX or last 6 digits of PIT tag)

 EXAMPLE:

 OSBS.20130714.R1357.B